 Selecting a Tour Operator that specializes in the region is also important, for both the experience they bring to their programs, as well as expert expedition teams.

-For nearly 20 years, since 1998, the Galapagos Travel team has been traveling to the area.
+For 20 years the Galapagos Travel team has been traveling to the area.
 We brought our first group in 2000 and have returned frequently since that time.

 We know the Tour Operators, the ships, the islands and visitor sites, the wildlife, and the gateway cities.
 In short Galapagos Travel knows the region!
 We are also full members of IAATO (International Association of Antarctic Tour Operators) so we are up on the news and conservation issues.

 We would love to help you plan your perfect trip to "Antarctica."
 For a bit of added incentive we'll also give you a free hotel night pre-departure in the gateway city.

 Each year when we review the coming season's departures one trip often stands out for us.
 Such is the case with the 2019/20 season.
 That departure is "Falkland Islands, South Georgia & Antarctica": December 28, 2019 - January 13, 2020.